Getting rid of POSIX shell

 Systemd, the typical continuous integration tool, Kubernetes or Ansible are examples of this approach.
 It’s usually yaml coupled with some kind of templating language which is either Turing complete or annoyingly rigid.

-Ironically more often than not these config files contain some lines of shell - which is not a pleasure!
-And which brings me to the next point.
+Ironically more often than not these config files contain some lines of shell - which kinda defeats the point!
+And brings me to the next point.

 The viral infection